There is no denying that videos matter in this day and age. Today, 81% of businesses use video as a marketing tool.

 Above all, remember that building traction takes time, so do not be disheartened if your numbers are low at first.

-Keep experimenting with types of videos and keep sharing high-quality content that your audience will enjoy watching.
+Keep experimenting with types of videos and sharing high-quality content your audience will enjoy watching.
 You will eventually see the great results you want.